KasparEtter/ef1p/pages/email/email.md

   incoming mail servers [normalize](#unicode-normalization) the local part of an email address ideally to NFKC but at least to NFC as part of the [address normalization](#normalization).
   Senders, however, [should not normalize the addresses of recipients](https://datatracker.ietf.org/doc/html/rfc6532#section-3.1).<br>
-  [Email service providers](#provider) which provide their service to the general public need to be aware that allowing Unicode characters in the local part of email addresses makes it easier to impersonate their users [with homograph attacks](https://datatracker.ietf.org/doc/html/rfc6530#section-13).
+  [Mailbox providers](#provider) which provide their service to the general public need to be aware that allowing Unicode characters in the local part of email addresses makes it easier to impersonate their users [with homograph attacks](https://datatracker.ietf.org/doc/html/rfc6530#section-13).
-  [Just as domain name registries](#homograph-attack), public email service providers should either restrict the permitted characters to ASCII or a single [Unicode script](https://en.wikipedia.org/wiki/Script_(Unicode)#List_of_scripts_in_Unicode).
+  [Just as domain name registries](#homograph-attack), public mailbox providers should either restrict the permitted characters to ASCII or a single [Unicode script](https://en.wikipedia.org/wiki/Script_(Unicode)#List_of_scripts_in_Unicode).
   Otherwise, they should bundle or block addresses with [confusable characters](https://www.unicode.org/reports/tr39/#Confusable_Detection).
-  Other than domain names, which are case-insensitive, email service providers may (but should not) distinguish between different addresses based on the capitalization of the local part.
+  Other than domain names, which are case-insensitive, mailbox providers may (but should not) distinguish between different addresses based on the capitalization of the local part.
   Therefore, mail clients cannot lowercase the local part before displaying it even though this would help to tell characters such as capital `i` and lowercase `L` apart.